schmidtwmark/qnd/presentations/day1.md

 - Go to [markschmidt.io/qnd](markschmidt.io/qnd)
 - Click the "Download Template" button
-- Open the file in Files
+- Open the file in the Files app
 - Unzip
 - Open the Playground